flowroute/flowroute-sdk-v3-python/README.md

 ```
 #### update_address(e911_id, e911_attributes)

 The method accepts an E911 record id and the different attributes of an E911 address as parameters: `label`, `first_name`, `last_name`, `street_name`, `street_number`, `city`, `state`, `country`, and `zipcode`.
 Learn more about the different E911 attributes that you can update in the [API reference](https://developer.flowroute.com/api/e911s/v2.0/update-and-validate-existing-e911-address/).
-Note that this method doesn't accept the `address_type` and `address_type_number` which are acceptable but not required E911 address attributes by the API.
 In the following example, we will retrieve the record ID of our newly created E911 address and assign it to a variable, `record_id`.
 We then update the `last_name` of our selected E911 address to "Wiley".

 ##### Example Request
 ```